• Skip to main content

 • Wipe out the skillet, return it to medium high heat, and add one tablespoon of avocado oil.
 Add the pulled pork to the pan, the pour the citrus juice mixed with the spices over the pork.
 Allow the pork to sear undisturbed until it’s crispy, and all of the liquid has been absorbed, 10-12 minutes.
 Remove from heat and divide the pork between the burrito bowls.

 • While the pork is cooking, heat a second skillet over medium heat.
-Add the remaining 2 tbsp avocado oil, or enough to coat the bottom of the skillet in an even later.
+Add the remaining 2 tablespoon avocado oil, or enough to coat the bottom of the skillet in an even later.
 Heat until the oil shimmers.
 Working in batches, add the plantain slices in a single layer and fry until golden brown, 2-3 minutes.
 Flip, and fry on the other side until golden brown, an additional 2-3 minutes.
 Remove the plantain slices and set them onto a paper towel lined plate, then sprinkle with salt.

 • Increase the heat to medium high.
 Add the onion and a pinch of salt, then toss to coat in the remaining fat.
 Saute, stirring occasionally, until the onion is soft and the edges start to brown, 7 minutes.
 Add the bell pepper to the pan and saute, stirring occasionally, until the peppers are slightly charred, but still retain a soft crunch, 5 minutes.